hany606/Tensegrity-Robotics/README.md

-# Tensegrity-Robotics
+# Tensegrity-Robotics: Learning-Stabilizing-Control-Policies-for-a-Tensegrity-Hopper-with-Augmented-Random-Search-paper

-## Current TODO:

-1. Clean the repo from the uncessary files and folder

-2. Follow the [following structure](Learning-Stabilizing-Control-Policies-for-a-Tensegrity-Hopper-with-Augmented-Random-Search-paper) from the branch

-3. Add the link for the branch in the main branch

-4. Add the link of the branch to the paper

-5. Clean the main branch as well

 ## Introduction

 This repository is for the implementation of "[Learning Stabilizing Control Policies for a Tensegrity Hopper with Augmented Random Search Paper](https://arxiv.org/abs/2004.02641)"

+This repository includes parts of the source code of the Tensegrity simulator is part of [NASA NTRTsim](https://github.com/NASA-Tensegrity-Robotics-Toolkit/NTRTsim), source codes for training and evaluation scripts that were used in the paper, and the gym environment for the tensegrity structure that is used in the paper.

-This work concentrates on the using of Augmented Random Search to learn stabilize the control policy for a Tensegrity Hopper.
-The work of the Tensegrity simulator is part from [NASA NTRTsim](https://github.com/NASA-Tensegrity-Robotics-Toolkit/NTRTsim).
+This work concentrates on the using of Augmented Random Search to learn a stabilizing control policy for a Tensegrity Hopper.

+* The used RL algorithm which is Augmented Random Search (ARS) is the implementation from [Ray/RLlib](https://docs.ray.io/en/latest/rllib.html)

+* The used simulator for the tensegrity structure is [NTRTsim from NASA](https://github.com/NASA-Tensegrity-Robotics-Toolkit/NTRTsim)

-This work is a part of a research that is being done in the Robotics Center at Innopolis Univeristy.
+This work is a part of the research that is being done in the Robotics Center at Innopolis University.

 ## Table of contents